epigen/macrophage-regulation/README.md

 **Website:** [http://macrophage-regulation.bocklab.org/](http://macrophage-regulation.bocklab.org/)

 ## Instructions
 The `README`'s structure follows the generated and analyzed datasets and thereby the main figures of the manuscript.
-Each dataset consists of mutliple analyses, performed in order, and the used software, which are linked to the respective file within the repository.
+Each dataset consists of multiple analyses, performed in order, and the used software, which are linked to the respective file within the repository.
 - **Code** (`src/*`) is provided as interactive notebooks, including the last outputs, and helper scripts written in `R` or `Python`
   - Notebooks are structured using `Markdown`, start with a short description of the goal, input, output, followed by loading of libraries and helper functions, configurations and data loading steps, and subsequent code for the respective analyses
   - Input paths have to be adapted at the top of the notebooks as they  might differ after data download from GEO